jtdowney/tailscale-proxy/README.md

 # tailscale-proxy

-A reverse proxy for tailscale that autoconfigures with certificates from the local daemon.
+A reverse proxy for tailscale that auto-configures with certificates from the local daemon.